Dream Street (British TV series)

 Dream Street is a British children's television series that ran from 6 May 1999 to 2002 on CITV, and from 7 October 2002 to 28 February 2003 on Nick Jr UK.
 The show is narrated by British comedian Russ Abbot, and was aimed at children aged from 2 to 7.
 The show features talking toy vehicles, which were radio controlled in real time.

-The show was set in a story book resting on the bedside table, and in later series with a child holding it, of a playroom during the night, whilst the child was asleep.
-The room also includes an element of Dream Street within it - the teddy bear clock.
-In later series, the title sequence revealed more of the things within the room, such as model Saturn bedposts.

-For Series 1 & 2 1999, the original theme tune as part of the road safety campaign, which was repeated at the end of the show accompanying a short promo.

-CITV, the original broadcaster, repeated the series in 2008–09, but it ended shortly after.
+CITV, the original broadcaster, repeated the series from 2008 to 2009.
+The show returned to television in 2017, with updated effects and CGI elements.

 There have been VHS and DVD releases of the series by Carlton Video.

-In 2017, the series came back once again, this time with enhanced effects and modifications, such as Jack Hammer being in CGI.